hosseinabaspanah/Luri-Localization-Projects/README.md

 ## 🛠 How to use
 *   Visit a project's folder to find the detailed README with contribution notes, links to translation platforms (Weblate/Transifex/Crowdin), and screenshots.
-*   If you are a developer and wish to include a Luri translation, feel free to contact me or open an issues / pull request.
+*   If you are a developer and wish to include a Luri translation, feel free to contact me or open an issues.

 ## 📬 Contact
 **Hossein Abaspanah**